 Figure 3.
 Outline of pathways for biosynthesis of ω -3 LC-PUFAs in GM plants, adapted from Ruiz-Lopez et al. (2013).
 The main ω -3 LC-PUFAs with importance for human health are highlighted in red.

-The Picpa- ω 3D ω -3 desaturase introduced into the GMOs has similar conversion rates for all 18-carbon and 20-carbon substrates (Zhang et al., 2008).
+29. The Picpa- ω 3D ω -3 desaturase introduced into the GMOs has similar conversion rates for all 18-carbon and 20-carbon substrates (Zhang et al., 2008).
 However, the right-most biosynthesis pathway in the diagram is likely to be preferred in the GMOs, as Δ 6-desaturation is reported to be the rate-limiting step (Petrie et al., 2020) and the Micpu- Δ 6D Δ 6-desaturase has 3.5-fold greater conversion efficiency with an α -linolenic acid (ALA) substrate than with a linoleic acid (LA) substrate (Petrie et al., 2010b).

-29. The GMOs may also contain the pat selectable marker gene, which was used during initial development of the GM plants in the laboratory to select plant cells containing the introduced genes.
+30. The GMOs may also contain the pat gene.
 The pat gene is sourced from the soil bacterium Streptomyces viridochromogenes.
 It encodes the phosphinothricin N-acetyltransferase (PAT) enzyme, which confers tolerance to glufosinate (phosphinothricin) herbicide.
+The pat gene was used as a selectable marker gene during initial development of the GM plants in the laboratory to select plant cells containing the introduced genes and glufosinate herbicide may also be used as a crop management tool in the field trial.

-30. Short regulatory sequences that control gene expression have also been introduced into the GMOs (Table 3).
-The expression of the introduced fatty acid biosynthesis genes is targeted to the seed with seed-specific promoters, while the expression of the selectable marker gene pat is driven by a constitutive promoter, which is active in all plant tissues.
+31. Short regulatory sequences that control gene expression have also been introduced into the GMOs (Table 3).
+The expression of the introduced fatty acid biosynthesis genes is targeted to the seed with seed-specific promoters, while the expression of the pat gene is driven by a constitutive promoter, which is active in all plant tissues.
 Other short regulatory elements used include enhancers of gene expression and terminators.